ArunkarthikN/Steps-to-Create-a-WordPress-Website-on-a-VPS/README.md

 # Steps to create a WordPress website on a VPS for free
 This repository provides a comprehensive guide to setting up a WordPress website on a Virtual Private Server (VPS) using a LAMP stack (Linux, Apache, MySQL, PHP).
 The guide covers system preparation, installation, configuration, and optimization steps to ensure your WordPress site runs smoothly and securely.
+And It's noteworthy that WordPress is installed on the VPS free of charge, with only the VPS charges starting from a minimum of $5 USD.

 # Table of Contents
 1. [System Preparation](#system-preparation)